benbotto/test-repo/README.md

           periodSeconds: 5
 ```

-The deployment defines a ReplicaSet that will bring up pods.
-A pod is a group of one or more containers.
-Pods are created on nodes, which are physical or virtual machines.
+The deployment defines a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) that will bring up pods.
+A pod is a group of one or more containers running on one or more nodes.
 The number of pods created is defined by the `spec.replicas` property, and the name of the resulting pods will be based on the `name` property.

 The above deployment is pretty much identical to the [deployment definition](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) in the k8s docs, so take a minute to read the manual.
 There are some key differences, though.
 First off, some variables are used, like `{{ .Values.image.tag }}`.
 The Helm CLI can read Go templates, which allows users to add dynamic content to manifest files.
 More on that in a bit.
 Second, the [recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) are used in the `metadata.labels` section.
 These labels uniquely define each resource in the overall system, and other resources can match these labels.
 Third, we've used our Docker image, `avejidah/k8s-tutorial-api` in my case, which exposes the API on port 3000.
 And lastly, we've added a specification for health checks.

 Now we need to expose the API so that we can get external traffic into our cluster.
 We'll do this with a [`NodePort`](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport)-type service.
 This will cause k8s to allocate and assign a port to each node, and incoming traffic on that port will be proxied to our API service.
-Alongside the `deployment.yaml` file, create [`service.yaml`](https://raw.githubusercontent.com/benbotto/k8s-tutorial-api/1.1.0/k8s/templates/service.yaml) and populate it with the following.
+Alongside the [`k8s/templates/deployment.yaml`](https://raw.githubusercontent.com/benbotto/k8s-tutorial-api/1.1.0/k8s/templates/deployment.yaml) file, create [`k8s/templates/service.yaml`](https://raw.githubusercontent.com/benbotto/k8s-tutorial-api/1.1.0/k8s/templates/service.yaml) and populate it with the following.

 ```
 kind: Service